seahorn/clam/README.md

 that the result of the load instruction at block `loop.exit` is between 0 and 5.

-# Known limitations of the translation from bitcode to Crab CFG #
+# Limitations #

-- Ignore floating point operations.
+- No support for floating point operations.

-# Analysis limitations #

-Well, there are many.
-Most of these limitations are coming from Crab.
-Here some of them:

-- Most Crab numerical domains reason about linear arithmetic.
+- Very little support for non-linear reasoning.
+Most Crab numerical domains reason about linear arithmetic.
 The `term-int` domain is an exception.
 This domain can treat non-linear arithmetic expressions as uninterpreted functions.

 - Most Crab numerical domains reason about mathematical integers.
-The `w-int` domain is an exception.
+The `w-int` domain is an exception because it can reason about machine arithmetic.
 The `zones` domain can use machine arithmetic but it is not enabled by default.

-- There are several Crab numerical domains that compute disjunctive invariants (e.g., `boxes` or `dis-int`) but they are still limited in terms of expressiveness to keep them tractable.
+- There are several Crab numerical domains that compute some form of disjunctive invariants (e.g., `boxes` or `dis-int`) but they are still limited in terms of expressiveness to keep them tractable.

 - The backward analysis is too experimental and it requires more work.

 - Reasoning about memory relies heavily on `sea-dsa` which is context- and field-sensitive pointer analysis but flow-insensitive.